Published October 9, 2025

 Executor preparing a probate home for sale with simple, low-cost improvements.

-When you’re responsible for selling a probate property, it can feel like every decision comes with pressure from legal timelines to repair costs to family expectations.
+When you're responsible for selling a probate property in San Diego County, it can feel like every decision comes with pressure—from legal timelines to repair costs to family expectations.
 Executors often wonder how to get the home ready for sale without overspending or risking delays.

-The truth is, you don’t have to do a full renovation to attract buyers.
+The truth is, you don't have to do a full renovation to attract buyers.
 Strategic, minimal improvements often yield the best results.
-Here’s how to prepare a probate home for sale while staying within budget and in compliance with court requirements.
+Here is how to prepare a probate home for sale while staying within budget and in compliance with court requirements.

 Before spending money, make sure you understand how probate sales work.
 The process is different from a traditional real estate transaction.
 Certain repairs, marketing decisions, and listing strategies may require court approval.